 – Laptops in the library are being utilized by the older children to learn Excel, Word etc.

 – An Eggs and Porridge program established by Jesse and Helen Kalisher feeds every preschooler one good meal a day, and the kids are thriving with the added protein.
 We’re seeing a big difference in their physical and mental development.

 – Thriving womens cooperative called Imbere Heza, of 20 members, who have been trained to make artisanal bags, clothes and baskets and have been reinvesting their earnings into animal husbandry activities

 These successes have catalyzed a master plan design and architectural proposal for the nearby multipurpose center, provided by Journeyman International designer Carly Althoff, which will expand upon the growth that is happening at Sunzu.

 The community at Sunzu Village was deeply saddened by the loss of their friend and generous donor Jesse Kalisher and wishes to dedicate the new multipurpose center to his memory.

-The multipurpose center hopes to provide a sustainable and safe gathering place for the community children and serve as a space for churches and development programs to meet and thrive.
+GOALS: The multipurpose center hopes to provide a sustainable and safe gathering place for the community children and serve as a space for churches and development programs to meet and thrive.

-This building will be an inspiring and light space, constructed of natural and durable materials, overlooking the vast Rwandan hills.
+VISION: This building will be an inspiring and light space, constructed of natural and durable materials, overlooking the vast Rwandan hills.
 It will showcase local art in the form of stained glass, painted murals and locally-crafted furnishings.
 It will be a building for the people, by the people.